rabbitmq/rabbitmq-website/site/kubernetes/operator/kubectl-plugin.md

-# RabbitMQ Cluster Operator plugin for kubectl
+# RabbitMQ Cluster Operator Plugin for kubectl

 This guide covers the RabbitMQ Cluster Operator plugin for kubectl.
 This plugin makes it easy to install the [RabbitMQ Cluster Kubernetes Operator](/kubernetes/operator/operator-overview.html).